Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Introduction

-Despite these advances, MLPs face a critical limitation that is unreliability on configurations outside their training distribution, where they produce unphysical results~\cite{Kahle2022}.
+Despite these advances, MLPs face a critical limitation: they are unreliable for configurations outside their training distribution, where they may produce unphysical results~\cite{Kahle2022}.
 Bayesian methods address this by quantifying uncertainty to guide active learning loops that retrain on new ab initio calculations when entering high-uncertainty regimes~\cite{Wen2020,zhuFastUncertaintyEstimates2023,kellnerUncertaintyQuantificationDirect2024}.
 Although fully Bayesian models produce well-aligned uncertainty estimates~\cite{Kahle2022}, they are computationally expensive.
 Conversely, ensemble methods are easier to train but often yield overconfident predictions, requiring careful calibration.

-To address these challenges, we make three key contributions.
+To address these challenges, we make three key contributions (Figure~\ref{fig:Overview}).
 First, we develop the joint energy-force negative logarithmic likelihood (NLL$_\text{JEF}$) loss function, which provides a systematic way to quantify uncertainties in both energies and forces simultaneously.
 Unlike conventional losses that treat forces as deterministic quantities, NLL$_\text{JEF}$ explicitly models force uncertainties, leading to substantially improved accuracy and more reliable uncertainty quantification essential for active learning, calibration, and OOD detection~\cite{dengOvercomingSystematicSoftening2024,kaur_data-efficient_2024}.
 Second, we develop comprehensive BNN models based on our \texttt{RACE} architecture, an equivariant message-passing neural network that iteratively restratifies many-body interactions to reduce computational overhead.
-We design eight-headed MVE module that integrates with various approximate Bayesian frameworks, including DE, SWAG, IVON, and LA.
+We design an eight-headed MVE module that integrates with various approximate Bayesian frameworks, including DE, SWAG, IVON, and LA.
 These models enable efficient UQ while maintaining the expressiveness of equivariant architectures.
-Third, we evaluate the performance of active learning with BALD-based sample selection.
-By comparing strategies that consider energy, forces, and both simultaneously, our experiments highlight an efficient approach for data selection in active learning.
+Third, we evaluated the performance of active learning with BALD-based sample selection.
+By comparing strategies that consider energy, forces, and both simultaneously, our experiments highlight an efficient approach to data selection in active learning.